 Other Corby-Owned Brands include premium offerings in Canadian whisky such as Lot No. 40[®], Pike Creek[®], and Gooderham & Worts[®] (collectively known as the Northern Border Collection), Royal Reserve[®] and the Foreign Affair Brands.
-Collectively this group of brands declined 6% in retail volume and 5% in retail value for the sixmonth period ended December 31, 2024 compared to the same period in the prior year.
+Collectively this group of brands saw an 8% decline in retail volume and a 6% decrease in retail value during the first nine months of fiscal year 2025, compared to the same period last year.